Braven

 • Supervise and support a pool of part-time Graders for the Braven Leadership and Career Accelerator course, including onboarding, quality assurance, and feedback cycles.

-• Collaborate with Program Facilitators and Manager, Academic Success to implement volunteer support and accountability structures, including coaching for underperforming Leadership Coaches (LCs).
+• Collaborate with Program Facilitators and Manager, Academic Success, to implement volunteer support and accountability structures, including coaching for underperforming LCs.

-• Co-design and lead grader training cycles and communities of practice to ensure grading consistency and alignment with Higher Education Partnerships standards.
+• Co-design and lead grader training cycles and communities of practice (regular peer learning groups) to ensure grading consistency and alignment with Higher Education Partnerships standards.

 • Ensure rubric adherence and grading turnaround times are met across all sites and sections.